List of roles and awards of Oscar Isaac

 In 2013, Isaac had his breakthrough playing the eponymous role of a struggling folk singer in the musical drama Inside Llewyn Davis, which resulted in several film offers.
 For the film, he was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
 He followed this by playing an ambitious man struggling to keep his business intact in a violent city in the crime drama A Most Violent Year (2014), where he contributed to the creation of his character's background.
 For his performance in the film, Isaac won a National Board of Review Award for Best Actor.
 In 2015, he portrayed the reclusive inventor of a gynoid in the science fiction film Ex Machina, and played his first leading role on television—the miniseries Show Me a Hero.
 His role in the latter garnered him a Golden Globe Award for Best Actor – Miniseries or Television Film.
 Isaac became a superstar after playing Poe Dameron in the Star Wars sequel trilogy (2015–2019) and Star Wars Resistance (2018–2020).
 He took on the role of the titular villain in the commercially successful superhero film X-Men: Apocalypse (2016).

 In 2017, Isaac possibly became the first Latino actor to play Hamlet in a major US production after he was cast in the Public Theater's Hamlet.
 Isaac's work in 2018 included roles in the science fiction film Annihilation and the historical drama Operation Finale, the latter of which he also produced.
 He then reunited with A Most Violent Year director J. C. Chandor in the action adventure film Triple Frontier (2019).
 Two years later, he starred in the science fiction film Dune, the drama The Card Counter and the HBO miniseries Scenes from a Marriage.
 The lattermost garnered him a nomination for a Golden Globe Award for Best Actor – Miniseries or Television Film.
-In 2022, Isaac joined the Marvel Cinematic Universe by playing the titular superheroes in the miniseries Moon Knight, for which he was nominated for a MTV Movie Award for Best Hero; he also served as an executive producer for the show.
+In 2022, Isaac joined the Marvel Cinematic Universe by playing the titular superheroes in the miniseries Moon Knight, for which he was nominated for a MTV Movie Award for Best Hero; he also served as an executive producer for the series.